olaviinha/PaintingStoner/README.md

 #### Example installation

-Place all the files of this repository on a server and install the prerequisites.
 Installation procedure depends on your server setup, but for Apache2 running on Ubuntu, it should go _something like this_:

 ```
 # Install PHP